 Did you know feeling warmer while you sleep is actually due to biology, and not necessarily the number of blankets on your bed?

 According to Everyday Health, the average human temperature decreases 1-2 degrees as you sleep.
 Your body knows its ideal sleeping temperature and starts cooling down close to your regular bedtime.
 This is excellent news if you follow a bedtime routine that your body can sync to.

 At the other end of the wake/sleep cycle, your temperature starts to warm up 1-2 degrees as it gets closer to when you would wake up naturally.
 This is why many people feel overheated and want to kick off blankets in the morning.

 Beyond your body temperature, the state of your bedroom can also affect your sleep temperature.
-The National Sleep Foundation suggests finding ways to make sure your room stays a little cooler, at least during your sleep cycle.
+A drop in your core temperature triggers your body to start winding down for sleep, so finding ways to make sure your room stays a little cooler can improve your sleep quality.
 Think a cave—dark, quiet, and cool but not cold.

 Best Temperature for Sleeping

 So is there an actual number that is the best temperature for an ideal sleep?
 There is!
 The optimal bedtime temperature for sleeping ranges from 60-67 degrees F for adults and around 65-70 degrees F for infants.

 Although men and women seem to have different ranges for their ideal temperatures when awake.
 A recent study discovered both genders prefer the same 60-67 degree range when sleeping.